Lamborghini Veneno: Veneno Roadster

-The roadster variant of the Lamborghini Veneno was unveiled on the Italian naval aircraft carrier Cavour docked in Abu Dhabi's Mina Zayed port in 2014, followed by the 2014 Las Vegas Consumer Electronics Show.
-Performance of the roadster remains identical to that of the coupé with the roadster being 50 kg heavier than the coupé counterpart due to chassis reinforcing components.
+The roadster variant of the Lamborghini Veneno was unveiled on the Italian naval aircraft carrier Cavour docked in Abu Dhabi's Mina Zayed port on December 1st, 2013, followed by the 2014 Las Vegas Consumer Electronics Show.
+Performance of the roadster remains identical to that of the coupé, with the roadster being 50 kg heavier than the coupé counterpart due to chassis reinforcing components.
 The roadster went on sale for €3,300,000 (excluding tax).

 Production

-Lamborghini built just four examples of the Veneno Coupé: one retained for the factory museum, and three cars for customers which were all painted in Grigio Metalluro with either a red, green, or white accent color.
-In addition to the coupé, nine units of the roadster were produced which could be completely customized to the customers desire.
+Lamborghini built just four examples of the Veneno Coupé: one retained for the factory museum, and three cars for customers which were all painted in Grigio Metalluro with either a red, green, or white accent (the colors of the Italian flag).
+In addition to the coupé, nine units of the roadster were produced which could be completely customized to the customer's desire.